As Uber gears up for IPO, many Indian drivers talk of shattered dreams

-MUMBAI/NEW DELHI (Reuters) - In 2016, Rajesh Raut started driving an Uber taxi in Mumbai, hoping he could earn more than the $215 he received each month for making flatbreads at a roadside stall.
+MUMBAI/NEW DELHI, May 8 (Reuters) - In 2016, Rajesh Raut started driving an Uber taxi in Mumbai, hoping he could earn more than the $215 he received each month for making flatbreads at a roadside stall.

 Thanks to attractive cash incentives offered as Uber lured drivers in one of its biggest markets outside the United States, Raut’s monthly earnings jumped to $1,280.
 He managed his car loan and home rent with ease, and sent more money than before back to his family in a village in eastern India.